School of Psychology and Humanities

 Ricci is an innovative and dynamic lecturer in British Sign Language and Deaf Studies.
-He previously worked at the University of Central Lancashire (UCLan) for 3 years, from 2005 to 2008, as a research project officer, researching into the curriculum for teaching British Sign Language (BSL).
-Ricci has now returned to UCLan after teaching in a sixth form college for 10 years, which involved supporting deaf learners and learners with additional leaning needs to move towards the mainstream curriculum and to increase their employability potential.
-Ricci returned to UCLan in 2018 when an unexpected opportunity arose, and he was offered his first lectureship.
+He previously worked here for 3 years, from 2005 to 2008, as a research project officer.
+He researched the curriculum for teaching British Sign Language (BSL).
+After working in the FE sector with deaf learners and learners with SEND support needs, Ricci returned to us in 2018 and is now a Senior Lecturer.

-Ricci teaches a range of subjects across the BSL and Deaf Studies discipline, focussing mostly on ab initio learners of BSL and the teaching of communities, cultures and identities in society.
-He also focuses on the work placement opportunities for UCLan students and has recently taken on responsibility for supervising dissertation students.
-As an early-career higher education lecturer, Ricci’s teaching remit is developing rapidly and he is currently undergoing studies towards fellowship of the Higher Education Academy.
-Ricci has also been involved in the innovative lecturer apprenticeship scheme that has been rolled out across higher education institutions in the UK and he is about to complete his first year of the Postgraduate Certificate in Academic Practice.
+Ricci teaches subjects across the BSL and Deaf Studies discipline.
+He focusses mostly on ab initio learners of BSL and the teaching of communities, cultures and identities in society, and sign language literatures.
+He also focuses on work placement opportunities for students and has recently taken on responsibility for supervising dissertation students.

 - PGCert Academic Practice (Teaching and Learning), UCLan, 2019-2021

 - Golden Roses Nominated Lecturer of the Year, UCLan, 2020, 2022, 2023